openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

         * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object for each language identifier.
 * `order`: OPTIONAL.
 Array of namespaced claim name values that lists them in the order they should be displayed by the Wallet.
 The values MUST be two strings separated by a tilde ('~') character, where the first string is a namespace value and a second is a claim name value.
 For example, `org.iso.18013.5.1~given_name".

-The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential format `mso_mdoc`:
+The following is a non-normative example of an object containing the `credential_configurations_supported` parameter for Credential Format `mso_mdoc`:

 <{{examples/credential_metadata_mso_mdoc.json}}

 ### Authorization Details

-The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential Format.

 * `doctype`: OPTIONAL.
 String as defined in (#server-metadata-mso-mdoc).
 This claim contains the type value the Wallet requests authorization for at the Credential Issuer.
 It MUST only be present if the `format` claim is present.
 It MUST not be present otherwise.
 * `claims`: OPTIONAL.
 Object as defined in (#server-metadata-sd-jwt-vc) excluding the `display` and `value_type` parameters. `mandatory` parameter here is used by the Wallet to indicate to the Issuer that it only accepts Credential(s) issued with those claim(s).

-The following is a non-normative example of an authorization details object with Credential format `mso_mdoc`:
+The following is a non-normative example of an authorization details object with Credential Format `mso_mdoc`:

 <{{examples/authorization_details_mso_doc.json}}

 ### Credential Request

-The following additional parameters are defined for Credential Requests and this Credential format.
+The following additional parameters are defined for Credential Requests and this Credential Format.

 * `doctype`: REQUIRED when the `format` parameter is present in the Credential Request.
 It MUST NOT be used otherwise.
 It is a string as defined in (#server-metadata-mso-mdoc).
 The Credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
 * `claims`: OPTIONAL.
 Object as defined in (#server-metadata-mso-mdoc).

-The following is a non-normative example of a Credential Request with Credential format `mso_mdoc`:
+The following is a non-normative example of a Credential Request with Credential Format `mso_mdoc`:

 <{{examples/credential_request_iso_mdl_with_claims.json}}